-The Concordia Club was a part of Jewish life in Pittsburgh from the late 19th century until 2009.
+The Concordia Club was a cornerstone of Jewish life in Pittsburgh from the late 19th century until 2009.

 Foundation on Pittsburgh’s North Side

-In 1874, a group of approximately forty Jewish men, primarily of German origin, met to organize an association, whose purpose, according to its charter, was “to promote social and literary entertainment among its members.”
-The first president of the Concordia Club was Josiah Cohen, a prominent teacher, lawyer, and judge.
-Jacob Eiseman was president in 1884, when the club was chartered.
-The majority of the Club’s early members and almost all of its early officers were members of Rodef Shalom Congregation.
+In 1874, about forty Jewish men, primarily of German origin, met to form an association “to promote social and literary entertainment among its members,” according to its charter.
+The first president was Josiah Cohen, a respected teacher, lawyer, and judge.
+Jacob Eiseman served as president in 1884, the year the club was chartered.
+Most of its early members — and nearly all of its early officers — belonged to Rodef Shalom Congregation.

-Establishments such as the Concordia Club sprang up across the United States at a time when Jews were typically denied membership in prominent social and business clubs.
-Such discrimination was common in most major cities in the United States, including Pittsburgh.
-The Duquesne Club, in downtown Pittsburgh, did not begin to admit Jews until 1968.
-The Concordia Club was sometimes called the “Jewish Duquesne Club.”
+Social clubs like the Concordia sprang up across the United States at a time when Jews were routinely denied membership in prominent social and business clubs.
+In Pittsburgh, for example, the Duquesne Club did not begin admitting Jewish members until 1968.
+The Concordia Club was sometimes referred to as the “Jewish Duquesne Club.”

 Move to Oakland

-During the next 20 years, the Concordia Club became a significant social institution for the Jewish community, even as the community’s demographic center was shifting from Allegheny City to Pittsburgh’s East End communities, particularly Squirrel Hill.
-By 1913, when the Concordia Club moved to its new location on O’Hara Street in the Schenley Farms district of Oakland, more than 95 per cent of its members lived in Squirrel Hill.
-The new clubhouse was dedicated on Christmas Day, 1913, with a gala banquet.
-The building contained a banquet hall, ballroom, library, lounges, sleeping quarters, billiard rooms, and bowling alleys.
+Over the next two decades, the Club grew into a leading social institution for the Jewish community, even as the community shifted eastward toward neighborhoods such as Squirrel Hill.
+By 1913, more than 95 percent of members lived in Squirrel Hill.
+That year, the Club moved to a new home on O’Hara Street in the Schenley Farms district of Oakland.
+Designed by prominent Pittsburgh architect Charles Bickel, the clubhouse was dedicated on Christmas Day, 1913, with a gala banquet.
+It featured a banquet hall, ballroom, library, lounges, sleeping quarters, billiard rooms, and bowling alleys.

 Sale to Pitt and Renovation

-After 135 years, the Concordia Club voted to sell the historic building to the University of Pittsburgh due to declining membership and financial shortages.
-It closed its doors on December 14, 2009.
+After 135 years, facing declining membership and financial strain, the Club sold the building to the University of Pittsburgh.
+It closed on December 14, 2009.

-Pitt undertook $5.8 million in upgrades, preservation, and renovations that were completed in April, 2011 and provided almost 35,000 square feet (3,300 m2) of space in order to help alleviate shortages in student group event, meeting, and office space at the William Pitt Union.
+Pitt undertook a $5.8 million restoration and renovation, completed in April 2011.
+The project preserved much of the historic character while creating nearly 35,000 square feet of space to ease shortages in student meeting, event, and office facilities at the William Pitt Union.

 Sources: